A Comparison between Financial and Gambling Markets: Conclusion

 \section{Conclusion}

 As demonstrated above, there are striking resemblances between financial and gambling markets.
+The reviewed literature provides consistent evidence that although financial and gambling markets differ in institutional design and price adjustment mechanisms, peer-to-peer gambling platforms share structural features with order-driven financial markets.
+The convergence identified across the five analytical dimensions substantiates our overarching thesis that cross-market strategy transfer is feasible under clearly defined institutional conditions.
 Firstly, the functions of financial exchanges bear a resemblance to those of online betting exchanges, for example Betfair betting exchange \citep{casadesus2019platform}.
 Secondly, certain financial products retain the element of speculation akin to sports betting, as seen in options trading \citep{chang2009informed, raney2012chapter}.
 Thirdly, in both peer-to-peer financial and betting markets, participants can buy and sell the products based on the bid-ask spread or lay/back odds difference \citep{copeland1983information}.
 Finally, certain strategies, such as statistical arbitrage \citep{krauss2017statistical, vlastakis2009efficient}, are effective in generating gains in both markets.

 Given these similarities, it is reasonable to explore the potential application of successful financial models and strategies in the gambling markets.
 By leveraging the knowledge and expertise from the financial field, gamblers and investors in the gambling markets may be able to enhance their decision-making processes and achieve more favourable outcomes.
 However, it is essential to recognize that gambling inherently carries risks, and any strategies applied should be done with careful consideration and understanding of the specific nuances and regulations governing the gambling industry.
+While financial models can help to drive quantitative approaches on gambling exchanges, this cannot translate directly into structural pricing equations based on no-arbitrage replication.
+However, gambling prices emerge from probability aggregation and exposure management rather than from intertemporal equilibrium pricing.
+The analysis suggests that the applicability of financial market models to gambling markets is conditional rather than universal.
+Peer-to-peer betting platforms exhibit structural features that permit the adaptation of trading and portfolio-based strategies.
+However, structural pricing equations derived from replication, optimal stopping, or continuous-time no-arbitrage frameworks remain intrinsically tied to the institutional architecture of financial markets.
+Recognizing these boundaries clarifies both the potential and the limitations of cross-market model transfer.